Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: background

-where \({L_D}\) is difference between the reconstruction loss of real images and the reconstruction loss of generated images which is scaled with parameter \({k_t}\). \({k_t}\) introduced to maintain \eqref{eqn:beganlib} and based on proportional control theory, \cite{berthelot2017began} suggests that \({k_t}\) should be updated using last equation in \eqref{eqn:eqarray} and \({\lambda _k}\) is its learning rate.
-Visual inspection is typically the only way to determine convergence in GANs but \cite{berthelot2017began} also defines a convergence measure as
+where \({L_D}\) is the difference between the reconstruction loss of real images and the reconstruction loss of generated images, which is scaled with the parameter \({k_t}\) introduced to maintain Eq. \eqref{eqn:beganlib}.
+Based on proportional control theory, \cite{berthelot2017began} suggests that \({k_t}\) should be updated using the last equation in \eqref{eqn:eqarray} and \({\lambda _k}\) is its learning rate.